URL-Decode

 What are the advantages of understanding the Morse code?

-• Morse code can be transmitted using sounds and light, therefore making it more useful at sea.
+• Morse code can be transmitted using sounds and light, making it especially useful at sea.

-• Understanding the Morse code is helpful, especially when no special equipment is available, especially in emergencies.
+• Understanding Morse code is beneficial, particularly in emergencies when no special equipment is available.

-• The code helps in poor signal conditions when it is almost impossible to decode the human voice.
+• The code is helpful in poor signal conditions when it is almost impossible to decode the human voice.

-• This code is no longer required to get a US pilot's license or air traffic controller's license, but those people still understand that code.
-Because in an emergency, they may have to use it.
+• Although Morse code is no longer required to obtain a US pilot's or air traffic controller's license, many in these professions still learn it as they may need to use it in an emergency.

 How to use the Online Morse Code Translator?

-To convert any text string into Morse code.
-Perform the following steps
+To convert any text to Morse code, perform the following steps

 • Open the Online Morse Code Translator.